This article aims at:

 - introducing the new programming paradigm of secure enclaves enabled by Intel’ SGX technology

 - giving a tutorial how to create a “hello world” secure enclave

-“There’s no silver bullet solution with cybersecurity, a layered defense is the only viable defense.”
+“There’s no silver bullet solution with cybersecurity, a layered approach is the only viable defence.”

 — James Scott, Institute for Critical Infrastructure Technology